rodrigomorae/EMNIST_classifiers/README.md

 With the data ready, it was pssible to apply the classifiers.
 For this step, a lot of combinations of the % of the number of samples of the original dataset and classifiers parameter (as K for KNN; cost and kernel for SVM; number of nerons, learning rate and activation function for ANN; and number of nerons, regularization and activation function for DNN) were tested.

 For the application of KNN, SVM and ANN was used the R packages "class", "e1071" and "neuralnet" respectly.
 All of them does not provide funtions to antomaticly test many parameters values.
 So, to obtain preliminary results, the variation of parameters values of these three classifiers was mede manually.
-Unlike that, for the application of Deep Learning was used the "h2o" package that prodides a function able to test a lot of values and combinations of the parameters.
+Unlike that, for the application of Deep Learning it was used the "h2o" package that provides a function able to test a lot of values and combinations of the parameters.

 The preliminary test results showed that ANN and SVM are very costly and to try to find the bests parameters values would take a lot of time.
 The KNN revealed a good computional cost, but the test acurracy whit the approches applyed reached just around 60%.
 Finally, the Deep Neural Network was the classifier with the best test and time results.
-The differentiated architecture of the technique and the multi-thread process privedes by the h2o peackage allowed to reach
+The differentiated architecture of the technique and the multi-thread process provedes by the h2o peackage allowed to reach ~80% od accuracy in the test set.

+The final (and the best) classifier was obtained by the use the following approach:
+	- Select a subset of the original train dataset (1/3);
+	- Data cleaning removing possible noisy data;
+	- Selection junt predictors with variance (remove images edges);
+	- Natural normalization pixels values (divide by 255);
+	- Train and test a Deep Neural Networks.

 ## Points to improve